 Job Hazard/Job Safety Analysis

-The volunteer supervisor must use a job hazard analysis or job safety analysis (JHA or JSA) for all volunteer work assignments to determine the level of risk and appropriate mitigation.
+The volunteer supervisor must use a job hazard analysis or job safety analysis (JHA or JSA) for all volunteer work assignments to determine the level of risk and appropriate mitigation; this is called the ‘risk analysis’ on the OF301a form (i.e., ‘risk assessment attached’).
 The JHA or JSA form is available from the designated safety officer for the park, region or program.
 The volunteer supervisor is responsible for evaluating the specific job, outlining the potential hazards/injury sources and identifying actions, procedures, and safety equipment to mitigate safety risks to the volunteer.
 Volunteers will be provided training on the JHA/JSA (s) prior to commencing work in the park or program.
 When the JHA/JSA indicates the need for specialized operational and/or safety training, the volunteer will not be allowed to perform the job until all training is completed, the supervisor understands the volunteer’s work capability, and the volunteer understands the job and its hazards.

-Volunteers assigned to operate machinery or equipment (such as chainsaws, power shop tools, and specialized equipment or vehicles) must show documentation of proper training certifications and demonstrate proficiency in operating the equipment to the satisfaction of the responsible supervisor prior to use in their assigned task.
+Volunteers assigned to operate machinery or equipment where training standards or certification exists (such as chainsaws and specialized equipment or vehicles) must provide proof of training or certification and demonstrate proficiency to the responsible supervisor prior to operating any machinery or equipment.
 All applicable state and federal age restrictions relating to the operation of machinery or equipment must be enforced.

 Personal Protective Equipment